LukePappa/Ourism/text.md

 Being transcends, grounds, and is everything.
-Conscious union with it constitutes true fulfillment.
+Conscious oneness with it constitutes true fulfillment.